 There is a concentration of vanishing places in the lands surrounding Devils Lake — places like Hamar, Grand Harbor, and the remains of a ski jump.
 In the last few decades, Devils Lake has risen steadily and has driven even more people from their homes and farms, and inundated numerous roads and highways.

 We’ve visited the topic of Devils Lake’s rising waters on several occasions, and we used Google Earth to create an animation that shows the expanding shoreline of the lake.

 Our first experience with the Rise of Devils Lake however came in 2005 when we posted the photos of the Harmon residence shown on this page, just before it succumbed to the rising lake.
-We ended up using that photo in our first book, accompanied by the comments of Gail Biby who grew up there.
+We ended up using that photo in our first book, accompanied by the comments of Gail Biby, who grew up there.
 These photos represent the rest of the batch that we shot from the shoulder of that then-busy highway which has since been raised and relocated.

 This was once the road to the casino, but it washed out.